The Top 10 Resume Mistakes to Avoid

-Don't Make These Mistakes When You're Writing a Resume
+Don't Make These Errors When You're Writing a Resume

 Does it matter if you make a mistake on your resume?
 It does.
 In fact, the quickest way to get screened out as an applicant is to submit a seriously flawed resume.